Activity recognition: Vision-based activity recognition

 It is a very important and challenging problem to track and understand the behavior of agents through videos taken by various cameras.
 The primary technique employed is Computer Vision.
 Vision-based activity recognition has found many applications such as human-computer interaction, user interface design, robot learning, and surveillance, among others.

 Scientific conferences where vision based activity recognition work often appears are ICCV and CVPR.

 In vision-based activity recognition, a great deal of work has been done.
 Researchers have attempted a number of methods such as optical flow, Kalman filtering, Hidden Markov models, etc., under different modalities such as single camera, stereo, and infrared.
 In addition, researchers have considered multiple aspects on this topic, including single pedestrian tracking, group tracking, and detecting dropped objects.

 Recently some researchers have used RGBD cameras like Microsoft Kinect to detect human activities.
 Depth cameras add extra dimension i.e. depth which normal 2d camera fails to provide.
 Sensory information from these depth cameras have been used to generate real-time skeleton model of humans with different body positions.
 This skeleton information provides meaningful information that researchers have used to model human activities which are trained and later used to recognize unknown activities.

 With the recent emergency of deep learning, RGB video based activity recognition has seen rapid development.
 It uses videos captured by RGB cameras as input and perform several tasks, including: video classification, detection of activity start and end in videos, and spatial-temporal localization of activity and the people performing the activity.
 Pose estimation methods allow extracting more representative skeletal features for action recognition.
-That said, it has been discovered that deep learning based action recognition may suffer from adversarial attacks, where an attacker alter the input insignificantly to fool an action recognition system.
+That said, it has been discovered that deep learning based action recognition may suffer from adversarial attacks tailored to target recognition systems, where an attacker alter the input insignificantly to fool an action recognition system.

 Despite remarkable progress of vision-based activity recognition, its usage for most actual visual surveillance applications remains a distant aspiration.
 Conversely, the human brain seems to have perfected the ability to recognize human actions.
 This capability relies not only on acquired knowledge, but also on the aptitude of extracting information relevant to a given context and logical reasoning.
 Based on this observation, it has been proposed to enhance vision-based activity recognition systems by integrating commonsense reasoning and, contextual and commonsense knowledge.